kyma-project/community/docs/guidelines/technical-guidelines/03-helm.md

 3. Run the upgrade.
 4. Restore all CRD implementations.

-## Defining metadata schema for Kyma charts
+## Defining Metadata Schema for Kyma Charts

 This section covers the minimal requirements and conventions of metadata schema definition for Kyma charts.